Local Community Organisation

-- Reduce the isolation of older people & promote their independence, health and well-being.
+- Reduce isolation of older people living within the area & promote their independence health & well-being.

-- Work alongside families and parents, particularly lone parents, helping them to face the challenges of family life & parenthood and in their personal & social development.
+- Work alongside vulnerable parents helping them to face the challenges of parenthood & personal & social development.

 With significant support from Christ the King parish, our dedicated staff and volunteers ensure local people are at the heart of everything we do.
 As a charity we need to be self-sufficient & raise our own funds to deliver activities.
 We always welcome help for our local community to be able to continue our work.
 We are based at the Community Cafe & St. John’s Centre (108 & 124 Warren Farm Road).